Cindyhui22/CS412_project/README.md

 # CS412_project
 When updating the CS_project.ipynb file, please follow the following steps
-# Data processing
+## Project main progress related file
-## Add/Update files to main branch
+* Add/Update files to main branch
-* simply update the file by manually add/upload file (remember to add commit note), and it will automatically overwrite the original file and track the commit changes to the file.

-# Model
+* The file in the main branch are jupyter notebook showing the current progress of the project.

+## Individual progress
-## Add/Update files to your branch
+* Add/Update files to your branch
-* create a new branch manually for your name (ex.
-Cindy).
-* simply update the file by manually add/upload file (remember to add commit note), and it will automatically overwrite the original file and track the commit changes to the file.
+* The branch name are the depository of your work.
-* we will later merge the branches to collect all files
+* We will later merge the branches to collect all files